rickwassing/cicada-develop/docs/overview-interface.rst

     **The Cicada User Interface is made up of 5 main sections.**

 1. **Menu bar.**
-    - The 'File' menu concerns everything about loading and saving workspaces; importing data and events; exporting the calculated statistics, reports and Matlab code; and to close the current workspace or quit the program.
+    - The 'File' menu concerns everything about loading and saving workspaces; importing data and events; exporting statistics, reports and Matlab code; and to close the workspace or quit the program.
-    - The 'Edit' menu concerns everything about changing the dataset information regarding the study, participant and recording; to change the recording time; and set the epoch length.
+    - The 'Edit' menu concerns everything about changing information regarding the study, participant and recording; to change the recording time; and set the epoch length.
     - The 'View' menu is used to switch which metric is displayed as the acceleration data.
-    - The 'Preprocess' menu concerns all data processing steps that may be necessary before analysing the data.
+    - The 'Preprocess' menu concerns all data processing steps that may be necessary before analysis.
     - The 'Analysis' menu lists all options to annotate each epoch according to some thresholding method, or to define events.
 Either way, the labels of these annotated epochs/events are used to select segments of the data for calculating statistics.
-    - The 'Statistics' menu calculates average and daily statistics, and if defined, also calulates statistics for sleep events and custom events.
+    - The 'Statistics' menu calculates average and daily statistics, and if applicable, also calulates statistics for sleep events and custom events.
     - The 'Window' menu is used as a patch for an open issue (`#4 on GitHub <https://github.com/rickwassing/cicada-develop/issues>`_).
 Whenever data panels are mispositioned, use this menu to realign them.
     - The 'Help' menu shows information about the software, the author, and the associated license, and provides a link to these documents.
 2. **Information Panel.** Shows all the information regarding the study, participant and recording (see :ref:`below <overview-interface-information-panel>`).